 Description Туре

 Occupational health and safety Possible negative

-Occupational fleatiff and Safety impact
+impact

 The Autohellas Group recognizes the importance of maintaining a safe and healthy work environment.
 Ensuring health and safety at work in all the Group's facilities and operational sites enhances the well-being and morale of employees, directly contributing to the company's ongoing productivity and efficiency.